-As nearly all mathematics and applied mathematics majors are working for the doctor's degree and follow programs arranged by the student in consultation with members of the Divisions, no specific fifth year curriculum is outlined.
+As nearly all mathematics and applied mathematics students are working for the doctor's degree, and follow programs arranged by the student in consultation with members of the staff, no specific master's degree curriculum is outlined.
+Additional information is given on page 137.